Spraying Saline After Hair Transplant

 Hi Dr. Mohebi,

-First off I wanted to thank you for the job you did on my hairline.
-You, as well as your whole staff are just wonderful and I am very excited to see what will happen as my hair continues to grow in the coming months.
+Before I ask my question, I wanted to thank you for the amazing job you did on my hairline.
+You, as well as your whole staff, are just wonderful to work with and I am very excited to see what will happen as my hair continues to grow in the coming months.

 In the first few days after my hair transplant, I was looking online and saw that spraying a saline solution on the transplanted area is supposed to promote healing and help the scabs come off easier.
-I was wondering what was your opinion on this theory?
+What is your opinion on this theory?
 I don’t want to do anything that might slow down the healing process or mess up the work you have performed.

-I am having some itchiness in the transplanted area.
+I am experiencing some itchiness in the transplanted area.
 I am guessing this is normal but I’m also not certain about that fact.
-I can keep from scratching but was wondering if there was something I should do about it or will it subside on its own or should I try the saline solution idea?
+I can keep from scratching but I was wondering if there was something I should do about it.
+Will it subside on its own or should I try the saline solution idea?

-In the mean time, have a great week and I look forward to seeing you next time.
+In the meantime, have a great week and I look forward to seeing you during your next appointment.